Fire Station Park Expansion

-With strong grassroots support already in motion, Near Southside, Inc. is kicking off a public campaign in support of a major expansion at Fire Station Park.
+With strong grassroots support already in motion, Near Southside, Inc. is continuing a public campaign to support of a major expansion at Fire Station Park.
 Any contributions will be doubled as the City of Fort Worth matches donations up to a total of $600,000.
-Your generous support will accelerate exciting progress already underway: Final design plans are taking shape as we speak, and $56,000 has already been raised, and matched, thanks to an effort led by the amazing leaders of our Near Southside skate community.
+Your generous support will accelerate exciting progress already underway: Final design plans are taking shape as we speak, and $70,000 has already been raised, and matched, thanks to a grassroots effort led by the amazing leaders of our Near Southside skate community.

 No doubt the Fire Station Park project is off to a promising start, but we won’t bring this community dream to life without help from supporters like you.